-Whether it is a homemade gift for the holidays, a delicious party favor, or even just movie night at home, there's sometime special and exciting about a big tin of popcorn.
-This recipe for peanut butter popcorn is easy to make because you don't need any special candy making equipment.
+Whether it is a homemade gift for the holidays, a delicious party favor, or a movie night at home with popcorn from a popcorn delivery service, there's something special and exciting about a big tin of popcorn.
+This recipe for peanut butter popcorn is a nice twist from cheddar popcorn or regular popcorn.
+It's easy to make because you don't need any special candy making equipment.
 Everything comes together quickly in a saucepan.
 A sweet blend of sugar, honey, corn syrup, vanilla extract, and creamy peanut butter coats every kernel of popcorn and peanuts.
 The mixture doesn't even need to be baked.
 Simply allow the popcorn to cool then this crisp treat can be stored in airtight tins for sharing or in individual cellophane bags for gifting.
 It is easy to prepare in large batches to be enjoyed by the handful with friends and family.

 Gather the ingredients.